Dioceses of the Church of the East to 1318: Provinces of Mosul and Erbil

 Erbil, the chief town of Adiabene, lost much of its former importance with the growth of the city of Mosul, and during the reign of the patriarch Timothy I (780–823) the seat of the metropolitans of Adiabene was moved to Mosul.
 The dioceses of Adiabene were governed by a 'metropolitan of Mosul and Erbil' for the next four and a half centuries.
 Around 1200, Mosul and Erbil became separate metropolitan provinces.
 The last known metropolitan of Mosul and Erbil was Tittos, who was appointed by Eliya III (1175–89).
 Thereafter separate metropolitan bishops for Mosul and for Erbil are recorded in a fairly complete series from 1210 to 1318.

-Five new dioceses in the province of Mosul and Erbil were established during the Ummayad and ʿAbbasid periods: Marga, Salakh, Haditha, Taimana and Hebton.
+Five new dioceses in the province of Mosul and Erbil were established during the Umayyad and ʿAbbasid periods: Marga, Salakh, Haditha, Taimana and Hebton.
 The dioceses of Marga and Salakh, covering the districts around ʿAmadiya and ʿAqra, are first mentioned in the 8th century but may have been created earlier, perhaps in response to West Syrian competition in the Mosul region in the 7th century.
 The diocese of Marga persisted into the 14th century, but the diocese of Salakh is last mentioned in the 9th century.
 By the 8th century there was also an East Syriac diocese for the town of Hdatta (Haditha) on the Tigris, which persisted into the 14th century.
 The diocese of Taimana, which embraced the district south of the Tigris in the vicinity of Mosul and included the monastery of Mar Mikha'il, is attested between the 8th and 10th centuries, but does not seem to have persisted into the 13th century.

 A number of East Syriac bishops are attested between the 8th and 13th centuries for the diocese of Hebton, a region of northwest Adiabene to the south of the Great Zab, adjacent to the district of Marga.
 It is not clear when the diocese was created, but it is first mentioned under the name 'Hnitha and Hebton' in 790.
 Hnitha was another name for the diocese of Maʿaltha, and the patriarch Timothy I is said to have united the dioceses of Hebton and Ḥnitha in order to punish the presumption of the bishop Rustam of Hnitha, who had opposed his election.
 The union was not permanent, and by the 11th century Hebton and Maʿaltha were again separate dioceses.

 By the middle of the 8th century, the diocese of Adarbaigan, formerly independent, was a suffragan diocese of the province of Adiabene.